jmzue109909RobertReed/terst/README.md

 Improved user interface design - build 577
 Updated styling and themes - 335
 Updated README with new instructions - update 22
+Added new feature for better user experience - 735